ElazarK/content-docs/playbooks/NetOps_Firewall_Upgrade.md

-This playbook upgrades the firewall.
+Upgrades the firewall.
 The superuser is requiered in order to update the PAN-OS version.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.